A NEW APPROACH IS NEEDED

 There is no unnecessary packaging used at any stage; and

-The drainage cones are made from a 100% recycled plastic.
+The drainage cones are made from a recycled plastic where possible.

 Stack drains benefit the environment because: